HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNews

 These allowances are cumulative so that, for instance, a child may receive gifts from both parents and grandparents, without one affecting the exemption limits of the other.

 If you are gifting real estate then the situation can be made easier by gifting to your children the 'reversionary interest' in the property, whilst you retain the 'life use' of the property.
-You can read more about this in section 12.4 on the next page.
+You can read more about this approach in Gifts of Real Estate in France.

 Please visit our Disclaimer for full details.